NCI-CCR-OIT/datadog-appender/README.md

 </dependency>
 ```

-Finally, configure Logback in your project to include it as an appender, and include that appender in whatever loggers and/or root that you want to use it:
+Once you've included it, you just configure Logback in your project to include it as an appender, and include that appender in whatever loggers and/or root that you want to use it:

 ```
 <appender name="DatadogAppender" class="gov.cancer.ccr.oit.logback.datadogappender.service.DatadogAppender">